 In alert policies, there is no distinction between public and private interfaces, but the separation of inbound and outbound traffic remains.
 An alert policy can track incoming traffic or outgoing traffic.
 Alerts policies are also defined in terms of MBps.

 When working with monitoring technology, some familiarity with common terminology is often helpful.
-Below, we will cover some of the most frequently used concepts that are relevant to DigitalOcean Monitoring:
+These are some of the most frequently used concepts that are relevant to DigitalOcean Monitoring: